Engineering dynamically decoupled quantum simulations with trapped ions: Application to trapped ions and example sequences

 \section{Application to trapped ions and example sequences}

-For the rest of this paper, we focus on dynamical decoupling of noise that appears as a (possibly site-dependent) effective $B^z$ field: $\mathcal{O}=\sum_j\epsilon_j(t)\sigma^z_j$.
+We now apply dynamical decoupling to an experimental trapped ion simulator, in which noise enters as a (possibly site-dependent) effective $B^z$ field: $\mathcal{O}=\sum_j\epsilon_j(t)\sigma^z_j$.
 Several features particular to this experimental platform prove to be especially convenient for this goal.
 First, the noise varies relatively slowly compared to the duration of pulses.
 Second, both the pulse operations and Hamiltonian terms are generated by laser tones, and can be turned on and off or modified individually or in concert.
 Finally, the noise is only present when the interactions are on, and is approximately independent of the details of the Hamiltonian.

 Two consequences of this control are worth highlighting.
-First, there is essentially no unwanted evolution during the pulses, which for a system with fixed interactions would only true in the limit of instantaneous pulses.
+First, there is essentially no unwanted evolution during the pulses.
+This can be contrasted with many natural systems with fixed interactions, in which there is some undesired evolution from the interactions during the finite lengths of the decoupling pulses.
 Second, while the average Hamiltonian that results from a pulse sequence applied to a fixed Hamiltonian is constrained by the symmetry group associated with the pulses \cite{Viola1999}, the ability in this system to turn on and off different Hamiltonians in sync with the pulses allows us to circumvent this limitation and realize average Hamiltonians with arbitrary symmetries.
 This is demonstrated explicitly in the following section.

 It is useful to explicitly provide the transformations of the Pauli operators under global $\pi$ pulses.
 These may be summarized as: